CtrlK

 Workflow Clarity

-Despite being labeled 'Step 1,' there are no subsequent steps — no baseline comparison workflow, no VirusTotal checking step, no remediation or verification steps.
-For a security analysis workflow involving potentially destructive decisions (removing persistence mechanisms), there are no validation checkpoints or feedback loops.
+Despite being labeled 'Step 1,' there are no subsequent steps.
+The workflow lacks baseline creation, comparison diffing, VirusTotal checking, and offline analysis—all mentioned in the overview.
+There are no validation checkpoints or feedback loops for what is essentially a security-critical investigative process.
 The 'Validation Criteria' section lists desired outcomes but provides no mechanism to verify them.

 1 / 3